neuralvis/elpa-mirror/stable-melpa/xmlunicode-readme.txt

 Changes

+v1.22 11 Aug 2020
+  Fixed a bug in xmlunicode-in-comment where it would mistake the beginning of a CDATA section for the start of a comment.
-v1.21 24 Nov 2019
+  Removed deprecated 'cl package. v1.21 24 Nov 2019
   Moved the helm-related functions into a separate file.
 Helm must be setup before you can require 'xmlunicode-helm.
 This avoids an ugly bug